Last updated on May 23, 2020 at 13:46

 This is a good time to introduce some new (or not) terms.
 Specific gravity is a measure of how concentrated the urine is compared to pure water.
 It’s calculated like this:

 From this formula can we understand that if the concentration of your urine is the same as the concentration of pure water would the specific gravity be 1.
 However, because there are always some molecules or ion in urine (urine cannot be pure water) will the concentration of urine always be higher than the concentration of water, so the number will always be above 1.
 If your urine was just pure water would the specific gravity be 1.000.
 As we said, that’s impossible.
 The absolute lowest specific gravity of urine possible is 1.001, meaning that the urine is just barely more concentrated than pure water (just 0.1% more concentrated than water).

-The normal value for specific gravity of urine is 1.010 – 1.012 if a person is well hydrated, but in pathological conditions or overhydration can it be as low as 1.001 (but never lower!).
-In exsiccosis can the specific gravity be around 1.030 – 1.035.
+The normal value for specific gravity of urine is 1.010 – 1.012 if a person is well hydrated, but in pathological conditions or overhydration it can be as low as 1.001 (but never lower!).
+In exsiccosis the specific gravity can be around 1.030 – 1.035.
 There is no upper roof for specific gravity, as it can be above 1.035 in e.g. diabetes mellitus.

 Primary tubular dysfunctions

 We have both congenital and acquired primary tubulopathies.
 They are primary in the sense that there is no other renal damage in the background (at least in the early phase).

 Renal tubular acidosis (RTA) is a condition where the tubules can’t excrete H+, so the kidney can’t acidify the urine, causing acidosis.
 It can have both congenital and acquired causes.
 There are three (important) types.

 - RTA type 1 where the H+ excretion in the distal tubules is defective

 - RTA type 2 where the bicarbonate reabsorption in the proximal tubules is decreased